SCHUBERT, Franz

 Mario Carpintero, student

-Antonia Valente, accompanying pianist
+Antonia Valente, collaborative pianist

 Language: English